opensourceworks-org/deltalake-tools/README.md

-# Deltalake Tools
+# Deltalake Tools __[WIP]__

 ## Introduction

 A set of easy to use tools for deltalake, with a command line interface.
+Inspired by the Amazon AWS cli tool.

 You don't need this if you're already using delta-rs (deltalake).

-Inspired by the Amazon AWS cli tool.

-However, if you use pyspark and your distributed query engine requires a _last_checkpoint file, then this is an easy way to get just that.
+However, if you use ie. pyspark with delta and your distributed SQL query engine requires a _last_checkpoint file, then this is an easy way to get just that.

 Delta Table Commands currently supported:
-- compact
+- [x] compact
-- vacuum
+- [x] vacuum
-- create-checkpoint
+- [x] create-checkpoint
-- table-version
+- [x] table-version
+- [ ] delete-table
+- [ ] create-test-table
+- ...

 ## Getting started